 3. Improved Patient Care: Today’s patients actively maintain their health and expect a certain range of services.
 Patients increasingly use online methods to access their personal diagnostic data alongside digital health apps and wearables, so they need a reliable way to ensure secure data exchange.
 HL7 provides a safe and secure ecosystem for medical data exchange.

-4. Standardized Data Exchange: Information sharing internally is much easier.
+4. Standardized Data Exchang: Information sharing internally is much easier.
 But often, there’s a need to share information across external health institutions for clinical research or referral reasons.
 HL7 data integration ensures seamless interoperability through FHIR and web-based APIs.
 This new standard focuses on data formats like XML and JSON, primarily supported by mobile applications.
 That means HL7 makes data sharing with external sources easy and seamless.

-HL7 Integration Uses
+HL7 Integration Use Cases

 With the benefits of HL7, it’s obvious that HL7’s uses in the healthcare industry are quite varied.
 Today, care providers leverage HL7 integration in a wide spectrum of cases.
 Take a look at these cases-